scorecardresearch

 Aman Puri

-Aman Puri aims to transform the sports, wellness and health industry.
-He aspires to transform the world of sports nutrition in India with the objective of introducing high quality supplements and to follow a unique vision of serving people of all age groups.
-He is also the founder of a cycling club.
-He has a strong inclination towards sports and is an acclaimed International Mountain Biker and a Cross Country Duathlon Athlete.
-He holds certifications from Nesta – USA as a Sports Nutrition Specialist, Kids Nutrition Specialist, Fitness Nutrition Specialist, Sleep Science Coach Certification and Sports Psychology Coach Certification.
+Aman Puri is a fitness expert and nutrition specialist, founder of Steadfast Nutrition, a well-known, Made-in-India sports nutrition brand.
+Aman Puri is a visionary who aims to transform the sports, wellness, and health industry.
+He aspires to transform the world of sports nutrition by introducing supplements and a uniform approach to serving people of all age groups.
+He is also the Director of Steadfast’s parent company, Steadfast Medishield, a specialised pharmaceutical company in renal care, and the Founder of the Noida Cycling Club, which is among India's Oldest Cycling Clubs.
+Aman holds Certifications from Nesta – USA as a Sports Nutrition Specialist, Kids Nutrition Specialist, Fitness Nutrition Specialist, Sleep Science Coach, and Sports Psychology Coach.

 Next Story